ProjectOpenSea/ships-log/README.md

 await this.props.seaport.fulfillOrder({ order: this.props.order, accountAddress })
 ```

-If you have any questions, drop us a note any time in [Discord](https://discord.gg/XjwWYgU) in the #developers channel!

 ### Deploying to Heroku

 The create-react-app buildpack has issues finding dependencies during the build phase.
 To work around those, you can do `npm run eject` and deploy a node app, or you can deploy a pure, static site: